Video Link: https://vimeo.com/284825138

 Next, poor sleeping habits negatively impact metabolism.
 Why?
 Because the less sleep you get, the more you tend to eat.
 One study found that individuals that slept only five hours per night gained two pounds per week, compared to people that slept nine hours, who stayed at a stable weight.

 It's a simple equation.
 More ZZZZ's = more weight loss.
-Who would have thought that dropping pounds and blow-torching fat was as simple as closing your eyes?
+Who would have thought that dropping pounds and blow-torching fat is as simple as closing your eyes?

 Enjoy Green Tea

-Green tea is a perfect beverage for people who want to lose weight and increase metabolism.
+Green tea is a perfect beverage for people who want to lose weight and increase their metabolism.
 Again, there are a few reasons for this.
-Green tea is a zero-calorie drink and is a complete guilt-free beverage.
+Green tea is a zero-calorie drink and is an entirely guilt-free beverage.

-If you feel you need to add sweeteners, there are sugar substitutes like Stevia which have no adverse impact on health while also being a good-tasting substitute for sugar.
+If you feel you need to add sweeteners, sugar substitutes like Stevia have no adverse impact on health while also being a good-tasting substitute for sugar.

-This beverage is also a formidable choice for dieters because it is loaded with antioxidants, which can preserve your health at the cellular level while also boosting your metabolism.
+This beverage is also a formidable choice for dieters because it is loaded with antioxidants, which can preserve your health at the cellular level while boosting your metabolism.

-Researchers found that antioxidants contained within green tea have a direct positive impact on fat metabolism, and burn energy even when taking into account the caffeine content of the drink.
+Researchers found that antioxidants contained within green tea have a direct positive impact on fat metabolism and burn energy even when considering the caffeine content of the drink.

-Researchers also found that healthy males that drank green tea had metabolisms which were around four percent higher than men that did not.
+Researchers also found that healthy males who drank green tea had metabolisms around four per cent higher than men who did not.

 Crank Up the Intensity of Your Workouts

 Any exercise will increase your metabolism, whether you are walking, jogging, or lifting weights.
 However, there are some ways to work out that are more efficient at boosting metabolism than others.

 The most effective means to increase metabolism with exercise is a strategy known as High-Intensity Interval Training (HIIT).
 This means that when you're doing cardio, you should vary the pace by sprinting or other exercises that rely on bursts of energy.